ahmedfadhil/featureAnnotationforPraat/README.md

 ###################

 -  "praat-ext-feature" is a self executable package.
 You can download the whole package and install it in your computer.
 It can either replace or co-exist with your current version of Praat.
+-  This extension of Praat has been done on Praat v6.0.11
+-  Extended Praat is backward compatible with older versions of Praat and keep all functionalities included until version v6.0.11

 ####################
 ## Scripts